HiDeaUp/pH7BioLinks/README.md

 If you edit the script on your machine, you will have to run `npm link` to locally _symlink_ the package, and then run `pH7BioLinks` in your terminal.

-## 👨‍🍳 The Cooker
+## 👨‍🍳 The Coder

-Me, I'm [Pierre-Henry Soria](https://ph7.me), a versatile, programmatic and passionate software engineer who enjoys programming and build new skills on a daily basis! 👨‍🏭
+Me, I'm [Pierre-Henry Soria](https://ph7.me), a programmatic and passionate software developer who enjoys challenges and continuous learning on a daily basis! 👨‍🏭

 You can reach me at _hi {{AT}} ph7 [[D0T]] me_!

-## Heavily inspired by ...
+## 👀 Heavily inspired by ...

 This script was heavily inspired by [@natterstefan](https://github.com/natterstefan)'s NPM business card package.